aehm03/gradoopquickstart/README.md

 components.writeTo(sink3);
 ```

-Using the datasource again, we can validate our results.
+Using the datasink again, we can validate our results.

 ![workspace graph](images/workspace.png)